poulti/brain-pages/docs/autonomous-underearth-house.md

 > _This is a (human only) brainstorming about having an off grid, independent house/bunker, and buried under the earth_

 # Challenges to address
-# Location / environment based
+# Location considerations based on natural hazard

 ## Storm drains
 - Not at the bottom of a hill/next to water (contradicts the water turbine - unless it's on the way, not at the very bottom. also can cable to a junction near the house)